Get enough exercise pressure and even Facebook will bend.

 Meta's decision did not come out of nowhere.
 Facebook is under pressure to limit face recognition technology from lawmakers, courts and privacy activists around the world, something a name change in Meta cannot fix.

-Meta, in other words, decided to anticipate situations while leaving windows open for the future.
-So don't applaud him mark Zuckerberg for doing the right thing.
-Credit the activists and lawmakers who pushed him to do so.
+Meta, in other words, decided to anticipate situations but left windows open for the future.
+So do not applaud Mark Zuckerberg for doing the right thing.
+Thank the activists and lawmakers who pushed him to do so.